alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 |-----------|---------------------------|--------------------|
 | Australia | yes | send a sample and request an admixture test from AHPA |

-###Applying for a plant health certificate
+###Apply for a plant health certificate

 s1.
-If you don’t need to send a sample fill in all 3 sections of this [form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515947/form-hh93.pdf)(PDF, 286KB) or if you do, complete complete sections I and 2 to send with your 1kg sample. s2.
-If you’re sending goods to Algeria, Serbia, Bosnia, Montenegro, China or Vietnam prepare a second 1 kg sample for the official lab in a paper bag sealed inside a plastic bag. s3.
-Send your form 5 days before you want to export, if you’re unable to, please [contact AHPA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate). s4.
-Contact the port you’re exporting from to ask a trade inspector to inspect your grain (they must have a special AHPA qualification to check it).
+If you need one, apply for an import permit from the country you're exporting to. s2.
+Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515947/form-hh93.pdf)(PDF, 286KB).
+Only fill in sections 1 and 2 if you need to send a sample. s3.
+Return the form to [APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate) 5 days before you want to export. s4.
+When returning your application form, include a 1kg sample if required.
+For Algeria, Serbia, Bosnia, Montenegro, China or Vietnam, send a second 1 kg sample in a paper bag sealed inside a plastic bag. s5.
+Contact the port you’re exporting from to ask a trade inspector to inspect your grain. s6.
+When you've passed your inspection, fill in another copy of the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515947/form-hh93.pdf)

-[Do users need to know about the country specific tests for Cuba and Vietnam or will the inspectors know what to test for according to the destination country?]
+[Question for SME: Do users need to know about the country specific tests for Cuba and Vietnam or will the inspectors know what to test for according to the destination country?]

-###If you pass the inspection

-You must fill in a another copy of this [form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515947/form-hh93.pdf)

-###If you fail the inspection

-You’ll need to have your grain treated by a professional company.

-It will usually take from 10 to 20 days for your grain to be ready for export but you may be able to get your grain treated in transit.
+If you fail the inspection, you’ll need to have your grain treated by a professional company.
+This usually takes 10 to 20 days, but you may be able to get your grain treated in transit.

+Sometimes you’ll also need a declaration to add to your plant certificate to prove you’ve tested for certain pests.
+This is required in:

+* Hungary for acarus siro L
+* Vietnam for tilletia indica (karnal bunt) only
+* Kyrgyzstan for tilletia indica and Trogoderma granarium

+[Question for SME: Do APHA provide these automatically?
+It’s not on the form]

 ###Fees